nyu-software-engineering/data-storage-example-app/README.md

 This repository contains a client app built with React and a server app built with Express.js.

 The front-end and back-end code together show how to use simple Cookie and LocalStorage technologies - data storage tools available within the web browser.
 We also show how to deal with login and authorization using JWT.

+Both the front-end and back-end are optionally containerized using Docker.

 ## Run the front-end